OverbearingPearl/pearl-map/README.md

 **Visual Flow**: Phase 1 → Phase 2 → Phase 3

 Each phase builds upon the previous work, ensuring continuous enhancement and expansion of capabilities while maintaining focus on core value delivery.

+**3D Model Status Update:**
+The Eiffel Tower GLTF model has been successfully loaded and integrated into the project structure.
+The Three.js rendering infrastructure is in place, including scene setup, camera configuration, and renderer initialization.
+The model loading mechanism is functional, and the necessary build processes ensure the model assets are properly deployed.

+**Next Steps for 3D Integration:**
+- Finalize the positioning and scaling of the 3D model relative to the map coordinates
+- Implement proper synchronization between MapLibre's camera and Three.js camera
+- Add user controls for model interaction (rotation, zoom, etc.)
+- Optimize rendering performance for smooth integration

 ## 🎯 Conclusion